 Director David Mercatali does justice to Trumbo’s novel – not an easy feat to set on stage, considering the subject matter and shifting time frame.
 Jack Holden is absolutely stellar, giving a big performance on a small stage.
 Praise is also due to the backstage team controlling light and sound: by the flick of a switch, the audience transcends time and thought between Joe’s memories, musings and current state.

 The anti-war message is as clear as day as Joe comes to terms with the nature of battle.
 Though set during the turn of the 20th century and written 15 years later, the message is still relevant as we ship out our troops who are very much like Joe; young men who haven’t yet figured out their futures, plunging themselves into war head first, plucked with messages of liberty and respect.
 As he lay on the battlefield after being hit by a shell, Joe was not thinking about his bravery or the medals he would earn after the war, instead he lay there vulnerable, crying out for the comfort of his mother.
 The underlying message is that not only should war not be fought in such a way again, it should never be fought in any way at all.

-Johnny Got His Gun is at Southwark Playhouse until 14th June 2014, for further information or to book visit here.
+Johnny Got His Gun is at Southwark Playhouse until 14th June 2014.
+For further information or to book visit the theatre’s website here.